FreneticFurry/VRChat-Udon-Anti-Cheat-System/FAC Rewrite README.md

 - planned features that will be worked on in order -

-mark client users as cheating remotely like in PD2 (in progress, Vector Lotus's Feature request)
+mark client users as cheating remotely like in PD2 (feature halted because people dont agree with it, might continue it as a optional addon for FAC instead of a built-in feature: Vector Lotus's Feature request)

 anti ovr advanced/ gogo loco (in progress - slightly done)